Oklahoma State University

 Tripp is the current co-vice-president of the Oklahoma Association of Family and Consumer Sciences and is on the Oklahoma FCCLA Board of Directors.
 She is an American Association of Family and Consumer Sciences representative to the National Coalition for Family and Consumer Sciences Education.
 She was recently selected a recipient of FCCLA’s National Distinguished Service Award.

+In 2020, Tripp was inducted into the 75th Anniversary Leadership Hall of Fame and given the National Alumni Achievement Award by FCCLA.
+That same year she was inducted into the Texas FCCLA Leadership Hall of Fame and received Oklahoma Teacher Educator of the Year from the Oklahoma Association of Career and Technology Education.
 In 2019, Tripp was a recipient of the Oklahoma Family and Consumer Sciences Teacher Educator of the Year by the Oklahoma Association of Career and Technical Education.
 In 2017, Tripp was selected by FCCLA as a recipient of its national Distinguished Service Award.

 Ph.D. in Human Sciences with specializations in education, family relations and student services, Oklahoma State University